Balance Sheet Template

 The Debt-to-Equity-Ratio = Total Liabilities/Total Shareholders' Equity

-A good Debt-to-Equity Ratio varies across industries, but it usually falls somewhere between the ratios of 1 an 2.
+A good Debt-to-Equity Ratio varies across industries, but it usually falls somewhere between the ratios of

 Equity and Assets Financial Ratios

 Balance Sheet Financial Ratios that involve the relationship between Assets and Equity include: